5 Worst Strikers in MMA History | Explained

 1. CM Punk

-CM Punk would be one of the biggest WWE stars to transition into Mixed Martial Arts.
+CM Punk would be one of the biggest WWE stars to transition into Mixed Martial Arts, however, he would have nowhere near the success that Brock Lesnar or Bobby Lashley did inside the Octagon.

 In his first fight against Mickey Gall, Gall would pretend to load up for a haymaker punch before going for the takedown.